 - Improved Productivity

 It has been known that working with digital documents alone saves time and helps improve productivity.
 And now, with interoperability, productivity tends to increase manifolds.
-By reducing the amount of the same data being entered redundantly, document processing can be accelerated, and a noticeable increase in productivity can be gained.
+A reduced amount of the same data being entered redundantly can accelerate document processing and provide a noticeable increase in productivity.